BND Hamburger Icon

 Open row

-• 80% of complaints come from 20% of customers.
+• Eighty percent of complaints come from 20 percent of customers.

-• 80% of profits come from 20% of the company’s effort.
+• Eighty percent of profits come from 20 percent of the company’s effort.

-• 80% of sales come from 20% of products or services.
+• Eighty percent of sales come from 20 percent of products or services.

-• 80% of sales are made by 20% of sellers.
+• Eighty percent of sales are made by 20 percent of sellers.

-[Related: How to Deal With Difficult Customers]
+Related: How to Deal With Difficult Customers

 The benefits of using a Pareto analysis